Update 2018 for Benjamin Moore Arborcoat Stain Review

 Important Note: This is our 2nd Benjamin Moore Arborcoat.
 See our first review here: Benjamin Moore Arborcoat

 ARBORCOAT Premium Exterior Stains offer a variety of opacities in an array of captivating colors that let you express your own unique style.
 These finishes are designed to enhance the appearance of your deck, siding, or outdoor wood furniture with outstanding color retention.
 All ARBORCOAT finishes are easy to apply and offer superior protection while enriching the texture and grain of exterior wood surfaces.

 Benjamin Moore’s Arborcoat Stain Scores (1-10)

-- The Arborcoat after drying had a “plastic” unnatural look to the wood when done.
+– Similar to our first review, the Arborcoat after drying had a “plastic” unnatural look to the wood when done.
 The finished result was a film-forming stain, similar to a varnish.
-These stain types are definitely prone to peeling in cold weather states such as our test deck in Michigan.

 Preventing UV Graying at 2 Year Mark: 8

 – The Arborcoat does well with UV protection.
 It has a high solid content, similar to a paint.
 We did use the top coat clear on this deck as well.
 Not sure if that actually helps with UV protection, but BM claims it does.

 – This product does not perform well on our tests.
 It is prone to peeling and wear.
 After 2 years much if not all of the flooring had peeling issues.
 Cracking, peeling and mold growth was evident throughout.